Currency in EUR

-SEE and EE saw secular GDP growth of 3–5% pa in the five years prior to COVID-19 and the IMF estimates that GDP in emerging and developing Europe was up 6.7% in 2021 (vs -1.7% in 2020).
-However, Russia’s invasion of Ukraine has introduced macroeconomic and geopolitical uncertainty in the region: the IMF expects a 35% GDP contraction in Ukraine.
-PCB’s in-depth, impact-oriented relationships with SME borrowers (92% of loan book at end-March 2022), prudent credit risk management and solid capital base (CET-1 ratio of 13.4% at end-March 2022) should help weather the near-term turmoil.
+Russia’s invasion of Ukraine has introduced macroeconomic and geopolitical uncertainty in the region and the World Bank expects a 45.1% GDP contraction in Ukraine this year.
+However, it also expects 2–4% GDP growth in 2022 and 2023 for most countries where PCB is active.
+PCB’s in-depth, impact-oriented relationships with SME borrowers (92% of the loan book at end-June 2022), prudent credit risk management and solid capital base (CET-1 ratio of 13.7% at end-June 2022) should help it weather the near-term turmoil.
 Longer term, PCB’s business should be assisted by the low banking sector penetration in the region.